IRAQ – The Trip

 In my three visits to Baghdad, I saw a few sites each time.

 Save Iraq Culture Monument.
 Located in front of a busy roundabout in Baghdad’s Mansour district, the sculpture features a fractured replica of an ancient Sumerian cylinder seal, physically supported by a multi-arm figure.
-The cylindrical carved stone is engraved with a cuneiform inscription, bearing the phrase ” writing began here”, a reference to Mesopotamia’s role as the cradle of modern manuscript.
+The cylindrical carved stone is engraved with a cuneiform inscription, bearing the phrase ” writing began here”, a reference to Mesopotamia’s role as the cradle of modern manuscripts.

 The cylinder-shaped structure stands for the Iraqi culture which according to Ghani is under a severe threat, thereby, relying on multiple muscled hands to prevent its impending collapse.
 The famed sculptor died in 2011, while the monument was still under construction.